 Here are some examples of positive reinforcement used in everyday life.

-A dog trainer gives his dog a treat every time it raises its paw after the trainer raises his hand.
-Now, whenever the trainer raises his hand, the dog also raises his paw, even when there are no treats.
+- A dog trainer gives his dog a treat every time it raises its paw on command.

 The Differences Between Positive and Negative Reinforcement